 Songs by The Valery Trails have appeared on PBS’ “Roadtrip Nation” and MTV’s “Teen Mom 2”, as well as being featured in online videos for the Dew Tour extreme sport online videos.

-With band members separated by the Pacific Ocean, live shows by the Valery Trails are understandably rare (and celebratory) events.
-In 2015 the band made their live debut via a mini tour in Brisbane, Australia and surrounding areas. in 2018 The Valery Trails made their U.S. debut with shows in Texas (Houston and Austin).
+With band members formerly separated by the Pacific Ocean, live shows by the Valery Trails have been understandably rare (and celebratory) events.
+In 2015 the band made their live debut via a mini tour in Brisbane, Australia and in 2018 The Valery Trails made their U.S. debut with shows in Texas (Houston and Austin).

-With a fourth album in the works (scheduled for early 2019), the Valery Trails continue to work at their own pace, building a body of work on their own terms.
+With a long-delayed fourth album in the works, the Valery Trails continue to work at their own pace, building a body of work on their own terms.